tumakha/conbexnn/deploy/local_kubernetes/README.md

-# Setting up on local Kubernetes 1.18.2 and Docker 19.03.8 as container runtime
+# Setting up on local Kubernetes 1.18.2 and Docker 19.03.8

 ## Prerequisites